robenkleene/rep-grep/README.md

 1. The input line is broken up into these parts: `<file-path>:<line-number>:[<column-number>:]<line-content>`.
 2. The the substitution (e.g., the first and second [find and replace] arguments) are applied to the `<line-contents>`.
 3. The result is written to the `<file-path>`.

+These means editing standard input first, and then applying a find and replace to the resulting grep-formatted lines, will work.

 ## Installation